Etsy Payment Reserve Explained — How It Works & What Sellers Need to Know

 Understanding the mechanics makes it easier to plan around reserves:

-1. On each sales day, Etsy calculates the portion that will be held in the reserve (commonly ~25%).
+- Each sales day, Etsy calculates the portion that will be held in reserve (commonly around 25%).

-2. Reserved funds are locked and not visible in your available balance for a set period (commonly ~45 days).
+- Reserved funds are locked and not available in your balance for a set period (for example, 45 days).

-3. After the waiting period, reserved funds are released on a rolling basis into your available balance for payout.
+- After that period, reserved funds are released on a rolling basis into your available balance for payout.

-Example: If you make $200 in sales on Day 1 and Etsy reserves 25%, $50 is placed in reserve and $150 is available immediately (subject to normal payout timing).
-On Day 46, the $50 will be released into your available balance.
+Example: If you make $200 in sales on Day 1 and Etsy reserves 25%, $50 is placed in reserve and $150 is available immediately (subject to your normal payout timing).
+On Day 46, the $50 is released into your available balance.

 Who is most affected?